 Targeting Vector Core

 The core specializes in generating gene targeting and transgenic mouse models.
 The core has been serving the University of Colorado community since 2005.
-In that time, we have made over forty vectors including knock-in, knock-out, conditional knock-out, traditional transgenic and BAC transgenic.
+In that time, we have made over seventy vectors including knock-in, knock-out, conditional knock-out, traditional transgenic, and BAC transgenic.
 We have also developed specialized vector models for knock-in at the ROSA26 locus.
 For gene targeting models, our success rate for correct ES cell targeting is 95% and for germline transmission is 100%.
 The core also offers additional support services such as ES cell screening, BAC purification and mouse genotyping.

 For new project requests, please contact Wallace Chick.

 Wendy Macklin - Director

 This vector achieves conditional knock-out of your GOI by deleting a pertinent exon.
 The exon is floxed and can be deleted by introducing Cre to the system.
 The vector contains a Neomycin positive selection marker and a TK negative selection marker.

 This vector is useful for introducing a mutation to the genome.
 The mutation could be a base pair change, an amino acid change or fusing the expression of your gene to a marker (ex.
 Cre).
 The vector contains a Neomycin positive selection marker and a TK negative selection marker.